Nov. 09, 2017 UPDATE

-Path Of Philosophy(Best around early April) This is one of the popular spots in Kyoto and a wonderful path for a nice walk.
+Path of PhilosophyThis is one of the most popular spots in Kyoto and a wonderful path for a nice walk.
 The path runs along a canal and is 1.3 miles, or 2.3km, long.
-Cherry blossom trees beautifully lines the path creating a tunnel of blossoms over the canal.
-The name, Path of Philosophy, is in reflection of the story of Kitaro Nishida, a well-known philosopher who used to use the path for his daily walk.
-Path of Philosophy is a place where seasonal beauty can be witnessed.
-Many people gather to capture the beauty during spring and autumn season.
-The falling blossom petals into the canal after a full bloom are also a beautiful scene to witness.
+Cherry trees beautifully line the path creating a tunnel of blossoms over the canal.
+The name, Path of Philosophy, is in reflection of the story of Kitaro Nishida, a well-known philosopher who walked the path daily.
+Path of Philosophy is a place where seasonal beauty can be witnessed in its full glory.
+Many people gather to capture a glance of the beauty during spring and autumn season.
+The petals falling into the canal after a full bloom are also a beautiful scene to witness.
 We recommend going there early in the morning for a relaxing walk.

-Nanzen-ji Temple(Best around early April) Converted from a villa to a Zen temple, Nanzen-ji went through destructions and rebuilding throughout the years.
+Nanzen-ji TempleConverted from a villa to a Zen temple, Nanzen-ji was burnt many times in the fires of Kyoto but was rebuilt as many times as well.
 Head over to the Sanmon gate, the grand gate of Nanzen-ji, to capture great photographs of historical structures and cherry trees.
-The structures of Nanzen-ji have strong presence, a must-see place in Eastern Kyoto.
+The structures of Nanzen-ji have a strong presence, making them must-see places in eastern Kyoto.
 Many people visit this temple especially during the spring season.

-Keage Incline(Best around early April)Keage Incline is a path alongside Lake Biwako Canal where old rail tracks still remain.
-Many people gather during the cherry blossom season for a relaxing walk with a magnificent view of around 90 Someiyoshino cherry trees.
-It’s also a great photo spot to capture the old rail tracks with blossoms filling the picture frame like a scene right off of a movie.
-The rail runs about 582 meters on a rocky road, so be sure to wear comfy shoes!
+Keage InclineKeage Incline is a path alongside Lake Biwa Canal where old rail tracks still remain.
+Many people gather during the cherry blossom season for a relaxing walk with a magnificent view of around 90 Somei Yoshino cherry trees.
+It’s also a great photo spot to capture the old rail tracks with blossoms filling the picture frame like a scene right off a movie.
+The rails run for about 582 meters on a rocky road, so be sure to wear sneakers!